-A quick and easy bread loaded with Kalamata olives and oregano
+Easy Greek olive and oregano bread is quick and simple to make and is loaded with Kalamata olives and oregano

 If you’ve ever been to Greece, or visited a Greek home (or been raised in one!), you know that there are times when meals are very simple affairs.
-Especially in Greece, where there is the afternoon siesta, lunch is often the largest meal of the day with dinner being a lighter affair.
-It is not unusual to sit at a table and be offered bread, olives, tomato wedges, feta and maybe some nuts and be told that supper is served.
+Especially in Greece, where there is the afternoon siesta, lunch is often the largest meal of the day with dinner being much lighter.
+It is not unusual to sit at a dining table in the evening and be offered bread, olives, tomato wedges, feta and maybe some nuts and be told that supper is served.

 Your recipe indicates using a hand held mixer or a stand mixer.
 What if I don’t have either?

 You can certainly do the mixing and the kneading by hand.
 The mixer is not essential, it just makes the job easier.
 If you don’t have a mixer, don’t despair.
 Make the bread anyways – it’s still easy, and it will still be delicious.